RuannJS/RuannJS/README.md

 # Hello, I'm Ruann Fagundes 👋

-🎓 I'm a passionate and self-taught developer currently pursuing my bachelor's degree in Analysis and Systems Development with an expected graduation date of early-2025.

-💼 I'm eagerly looking for opportunities in the tech industry as a trainee or junior developer to kickstart my career.
-While I may not have formal work experience, I've dedicated nearly three years to self-study and practical projects, building a strong foundation in web development.

-🚀 I believe in continuous learning and problem-solving.
-I recently left my previous job to focus entirely on honing my technical skills and preparing for the next step in my career.

 ## 🔧 Technologies & Skills

 Here are some of the technologies and skills I've been working with: